Istro-Romanians: Present

 Currently, there is a website dedicated to the digital archiving of photos, maps, books, articles, songs and audio and video recordings regarding the Istro-Romanians and their life.
 It also includes a Croatian–Istro-Romanian dictionary.
 The website is called "Preservation of the Vlaški and Žejanski Language", and is led by the Croatian linguist and professor Zvjezdana Vrzić.
-Romania officially supports the rights of the so-called "Romanians abroad", that is, all those who "assume a Romanian cultural identity, people of Romanian origin and persons that belong to the Romanian linguistic and cultural vein, Romanians who live outside Romania, regardless how they are called".
+Romania officially supports the rights of what it calls "Romanians abroad", referring to all those who "assume a Romanian cultural identity, people of Romanian origin and persons that belong to the Romanian linguistic and cultural vein, Romanians who live outside Romania, regardless how they are called".
 This legislation includes not only the Istro-Romanians, but also the Aromanians, Megleno-Romanians, Moldovans, Vlachs and many others; all seen as ethnic Romanians by the Romanian state.
-Based on this, in 2021, the Balkan Romanianness Day was approved as a holiday in the country for the allegedly ethnic Romanian peoples living south of the Danube.
+Based on this, in 2021, the Balkan Romanianness Day was approved as a holiday in the country for the purportedly ethnic Romanian peoples living south of the Danube.
 This includes the Aromanians, the Megleno-Romanians and the Istro-Romanians.
-It celebrates the establishment of the Ullah Millet in the Ottoman Empire in 1905 every 10 May.
+It celebrates the establishment of the Ullah millet in the Ottoman Empire in 1905 every 10 May.

 Today, the Istro-Romanians are not officially recognized as a national minority in Croatia and are not protected under the European Charter for Regional or Minority Languages.
 They are more exposed than ever to assimilation and are declining in number rapidly, with risks of disappearing completely in the following decades.
 The communities south of the Učka and Žejane have historically had very few contacts until the intervention of Romanian researchers, as they spoke Croatian at local fairs.
 Because of this, the feeling of ethnic and linguistic unity between both communities is weak.
 Currently, very few Istro-Romanians identify themselves as Romanian, and never with much enthusiasm.
 A large part of them affiliate with the region in which they live, that is, Istria.
-This not only happens in the Istro-Romanians; approximately 25,000 people in Istria declare to be Istrian before any other nationality, with this being known as Istrianism.
+Not only Istro-Romanians adhere to an Istrian identity; approximately 25,000 people in Istria declare to be Istrian before any other nationality.
 Those Istro-Romanians who preferred to declare a national affiliation chose Croatian and a few Italian.
 Many Istro-Romanians think that the Croatian Government is not doing enough for the survival of their language and culture.
 They express a strong ethnic pride and their desire to pass their language to other generations, although those in the villages south of the Učka are more pessimistic about their future.
 There, the language shift to Croatian is more advanced than in Žejane, but the inhabitants are more protectionist regarding their culture.
 In Žejane, some Istro-Romanians still speak in Istro-Romanian with their grandchildren, and express less awareness about their extinction.
 Nowadays, the biggest goal of the Istro-Romanians is the full recognition by Croatia as an ethnic minority and a wider use of their language in education, newspapers, TV broadcasting and radio, all of this with the support of the Croatian Government.